 Access to Information

 If you believe that the information we have about you is incorrect, you may contact us so that we can update it and keep your data accurate.
-Please contact: TBC on email@example.com to request this.
+Please contact: email@example.com to request this.

 If you wish Great Denham Community Hall to delete the information about you please contact: TBC on firstname.lastname@example.org to request this.